imKXNNY/MEXC-GridTrader/backend/README.md

-# MEXC Auto Trading Dashboard - Backend
+# TradeSage - Backend

 ## Overview
-The backend is a Flask-based Python application that provides the core functionality for the MEXC Auto Trading Dashboard.
-It includes backtesting capabilities, trading strategy implementations, and integration with the MEXC exchange API.
+The backend is a Flask-based Python application that provides the core functionality for TradeSage.
+It includes backtesting capabilities, trading strategy implementations, and integration with cryptocurrency exchange APIs.

 ## Key Features
 - **Backtesting Framework**: Simulate trading strategies on historical data
 - **Trading Strategies**:
   - MomentumTrendStrategy
   - BoxMacdRsiStrategy
-- **API Integration**: Connect with MEXC exchange
+- **API Integration**: Connect with cryptocurrency exchanges
 - **Visualization**: Plotly-based charting of trading results
 - **Configuration**: Environment variables for easy setup